Jim Greco: Skateboarding

 in 2017, Greco released Year 13, a 21-minute long follow up to The Way Out.
-It chronicles his 13th year of sobriety and features him shredding anything and everything in Los Angeles, along with cameos from Jeremy Klein, Jason Lee, Chris Pastras, and Danny Sargent, with cinematography by Joey Sinko and Tobin Yelland.
+It chronicles his 13th year of sobriety and features him skating in Los Angeles, along with cameos from Jeremy Klein, Jason Lee, Chris Pastras, and Danny Sargent, with cinematography by Joey Sinko and Tobin Yelland.

 Entrepreneur

 Greco co-founded a new eyewear company called Brigada with Ellington, Andrew Reynolds, and Terry Kennedy in 2007.
 The company was financed solely by their own savings.
 The Bakerboys Distribution company was established in the same year, in partnership with Reynolds and Ellington.

 Greco left Baker Skateboards in 2008, along with Ellington and Dixon, to start Deathwish Skateboards, which is distributed by Bakerboys Distribution.
 As of October 2014, Bakerboys Distribution consists of the following brands: Deathwish Skateboards, Baker Skateboards, Heroin Skateboards, Shake Junt, Brigada, Vol. 4, Palace, and Hammers.

 Greco's skateboard and clothing brand "Hammers" was launched in October 2014 as part of Bakerboys Distribution.
 Greco explained in August 2014 that the brand is "based on individuality, the pure moment of creation ...
 It's just based on creating."
 In the first Hammers catalog, Greco explains that the company's products are made in the U.S. "which in turn creates American jobs and manufactures better products".